spear-sim/spear/code/unreal_projects/RobotProject/README.md

 3. check if the file is in `~/Documents/RobotSim/setting/` for macOS/Linux, or `C:/Users/{userName}/Documents/RobotSim/setting/` for Windows
 4. check if the file is in `{PluginDir}/RobotSim/setting/` (Default setting when run from `.uproject`)

+### setting configuration
+The robot structure and setting can be configured in settings.json.
+Default settings are available for `fetch`, `LoCoBot` and `OpenBot`.
+Replace the content to settings.json to run RobotSim with different robots.
+Key setting:

+SimMode：UrdfBot | SimpleVehicle , define robot running mode.
+UrdfBot requires urdf like xml description to build robot in UE4.
+SimpleVehicle requires a BluePrint class predefined to have differential vehicle control.

+PawnPaths.UrdfBot.UrdfFile: <path/to/xml/*.xml> urdf like robot description file.
+Required for UrdfBot mode.

+PawnPaths.SimpleVehicle.PawnBP: BluePrint class for robot description.
+Required for SimpleVehicle Mode. provide a BP class inherit `ASimpleVehiclePawn`.
+Default use Fetch vehicle base if not specified.

 # Virtual World

 ### Scene Manager